CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0016 deploy-serverless-apps-with-aws-sam.md

 Title: Build & Deploy serverless apps on AWS with SAM CLI
 Date: 2021-08-02
 Category: Articles
-Tags: python, aws,
+Tags: python, aws
 Author: Rehan Haider
 Summary: A short introduction to Anaconda for Python, how to configure and use Anaconda.
-Keywords: Python, Anaconda, AWS, CloudFormation
+Keywords: Python, AWS, CloudFormation, Lambda, sam, serverless,

 [TOC]